department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/sgli.md

 #### Who’s covered?

-Servicemembers
+Service members

 </div>

 <br>

-### What kind of life insurance benefits can I get with SGLI?
+## What kind of life insurance benefits can I get with SGLI?

 - Coverage up to the top limit of $400,000—in $50,000 increments
 - 120 days of free coverage from the date you left the military